FlinNSteel/WRO2026-FE-CHOMPERSMUNCHERS/docs/Obstacle_Vision.md

 ### 2.2 Threshold calibration
 To calibrate the detection of the blobs, a "threshold" is used instead of a fixed RGB or HSV value, where it has a range of each one of the LAB values, which was calibrated using the built in value checker in OPENMV, the calibration process goes as follows.

-1. Put the object in the enviorment it will be in
+* Put the object in the enviorment it will be in
-2. Check the "min" value
+*  Check the "min" value
-3. If the "min" value of the camera is lower than the threshold's, replace it.
+*   If the "min" value of the camera is lower than the threshold's, replace it.
-4. Check the "max" value
+*     heck the "max" value
-5. If the "max" value of the camera is higher than the threshold's, replace it.
+*  If the "max" value of the camera is higher than the threshold's, replace it.
-6. Repeat for each value
+*   Repeat for each value